mbachmann97/mb-network/README.md

 ### 🔢🔤 About numbers and strings
 In mb-network Ip's are stored as a single number.
 To covert it to the well known readable format e.g. 192.168.0.1 you need to use the function *ipToString*.
-It was a design decision to have the subnet functions, such as *broadcast*, also return the ip as a number (type Ip).
-This approach opens up more options for further working with the results.
+It was a design decision to have the subnet functions, such as *broadcast*, also return the ip as a number (type Ip). <br /> This approach opens up more options for further working with the results.

 ```ts
 import { newSubnet, broadcast, ipToString } from 'mb-network'